 If you have tried using well-timed cookies or teaching your dog alternative or incompatible behaviors (i.e. “sit” to stop jumping) to stop unwanted behaviors and it isn’t working, you are not alone.
 Unwanted behaviors usually need to be addressed directly.Once this is accomplished, you can reward better choices to solidify new habits.
 Yes, there could eventually be a natural reduction in the bad behavior over time by increasing a preferable behavior, but that can take a very long time.
 The old behavior still remains an in tact part of the dog’s repertoire, and will likely still be practiced.
 You are telling your dog what you like, but not what you don’t like.
 You are withholding information from your dog.

 I can help you with this.
 Your dog is just doing what works—change that and change your life!
 Change your relationship, and change your outlook!

 Make Today The Day!

 Our dogs are valued members of our family.
 We want what is best for them.
 It brings me so much joy to help people bring the best out of their dogs.
 I believe in providing people with effective training in reasonable time frames.
 Whatever it is you want, it is all within your reach, and you’re improving both your life and your dog’s by making it happen.
 I’m happy to assist with puppy raising, improving manners, brushing up on basic obedience, rehabbing reactivity, or eliminating problem behaviors.
-We can put together a plan that is acceptable to you in terms of cost and time.
 Call or e-mail for a free consultation with no pressure or obligation.